5 Signs You Have Become a Trusted Advisor

 Do Your Clients Consider You a Trusted Advisor?

-Just be aware that executive-level buyers want to have meaningful, thought-provoking, and insightful conversations with someone at their altitude and level of expertise.
-They do not want to be asked standard sales questions by a “salesperson.”
+Buyers, especially executives, want to have meaningful, thought-provoking, and insightful conversations with someone at their altitude and level of expertise.
+They do not want to be asked standard sales questions by a “salesperson” trying to meet their quota.
+Research from the Harvard Business Review shows that buyers are five times more likely to consider advice from a salesperson they trust than from one they perceive as transactional.

 The Benefits of Being a Trusted Advisor